pcrockett/duplicity-backup/README.md

 Dependencies
 ------------

-Beside duplicity, requires python and the b2 package from pip.
+Besides duplicity, requires python and the b2 package from pip.

 Usage
 -----